 Oxygen has also found its way into recreational use.
 Oxygen bars offer oxygen exposure that is higher than normal, for a fee.
 It is touted to produce mildly euphoric experiences; however, research doesn’t back this claim.

 At elevated partial pressures for prolonged periods of time, oxygen can be very toxic; it can cause convulsions and many other health problems.
 Contact with liquid oxygen can cause skin and eye irritation as well as burns and frostbite.
 In the early to mid-1900s, it was a common therapy to place premature babies in incubators with a high percentage of oxygen; this ceased when a correlation was found between this practice and a blindness called retinopathy of prematurity (ROP).

-Symptoms of Oxygen Toxicity. (© Mikael Häggström/Wikimedia Commons/CC BY-SA 3.0)
+Symptoms of Oxygen Toxicity. (© Wikimedia Commons/CC BY-SA 3.0)

-Hyperventilation, is rapid and deep breathing that creates a low level of CO~2~ in the blood.
-An individual may hyperventilate from an emotional state, such as anxiety, or from a medical condition, such as infection or bleeding.
-Furthermore, a hyperventilation response can occur in someone that is adjusting from a low altitude to a high altitude—the individual’s rate and depth of ventilation increase to compensate for the reduction in the partial pressure of oxygen.
+Hyperventilation is rapid and deep breathing that creates a low level of CO2 in the blood.
+An individual may hyperventilate in an emotional state, such as anxiety, or from a medical condition such as infection or bleeding.
+Furthermore, a hyperventilation response can occur in someone when adjusting from a low to a high altitude—the individual’s rate and depth of ventilation increase to compensate for the reduction in the partial pressure of oxygen.

-Oxygen is similar to any drug; its beneficial effects must be balanced against its adverse effects.
+Oxygen is like any other prescription drug; its beneficial effects must be balanced against its adverse effects.
 No drug or supplement is completely without risks.